Learning What Matters: Steering Diffusion via Spectrally Anisotropic Forward Noise: Results

 \subsubsection{SAGD in natural datasets}

-We further test our hypothesis by training twelve SAGD noising models with $\alpha \in [-0.08, 0.08]$ against a standard DPM baseline for each of the datasets considered in our experiments, varying greatly in size, resolution, visual distribution, and complexity, namely: MNIST, CIFAR-10, Domainnet-Quickdraw, Wiki-Art, and FFHQ.
+We further test our hypothesis by training twelve SAGD noising models with $\alpha \in [-0.08, 0.08]$ against a standard DPM baseline for each of the datasets considered in our experiments, varying greatly in size, resolution, visual distribution, and complexity, namely: MNIST, CIFAR-10, Domainnet-Quickdraw, Wiki-Art, FFHQ and ImageNet-1k.
 We report additional information on the datasets and our pre-processing pipeline in \autoref{suppl:sec:datasets} and \autoref{suppl:sec:impl_details}.
-We repeat the experiments over 3 seeds and report the mean FID and KID metrics for all ablations in \autoref{tab:freq_alpha} and \autoref{fig:fid_vs_slope}.
-In \autoref{tab:freq_alpha}, we observe significant SAGD improvements over standard DPM training (first row) in all datasets, where SAGD Diffusion samplers achieve significantly improved baseline KID score in 5/5 datasets and improved FID score in 4/5 datasets.
-In \autoref{fig:fid_vs_slope}, we can better discern the learning performance over different $\alpha$ settings, where we observe interesting monotonically decreasing performance (increasing FID) for MNIST and DomainNet, showcasing improved learning for negative values of $\alpha$, and suggesting that semantically informative content (strokes/contours) for these datasets may lie in the lower frequency ranges.
-By contrast, CIFAR-10, Wiki-Art, and FFHQ exhibit a much flatter dependence with shallow optima near $\alpha\approx0$ (within $\pm 0.02$), consistent with their broader, mixed spectra.
+We repeat the experiments over 3 seeds and present a focused report of the mean FID and KID metrics for all ablations in \autoref{tab:freq_alpha_fid_imagenet} (see additional results in \autoref{suppl:sec:additinal_results}).
+In \autoref{tab:freq_alpha_fid_imagenet}, we observe significant SAGD improvements over standard DPM training (first row) in almost all datasets, where in 5/6 we achieve substantially improved baseline FID scores.

+On ImageNet-1k at $256{\times}256$ resolution, using the RAE DiT backbone in DINOv2 latent space, the isotropic baseline ($\alpha{=}0$) attains an FID of $8.68\pm0.07$, whereas SAGD with a low-frequency tilt ($\alpha{=}{-}0.04$) reaches $7.55\pm0.06$, i.e., an absolute improvement of $\approx 1.1$ FID (about $13\%$ relative).
+As summarized in \autoref{tab:freq_alpha_fid_imagenet} and visualized in \autoref{fig:imagenet_fid_gap}, FID decreases almost monotonically as $\alpha$ moves from $0$ toward moderately negative values (down to around $-0.04$) and then worsens again for more negative ($-0.06$) and positive values of $\alpha$, indicating a non-trivial optimum away from the standard Gaussian setting.
+This demonstrates that SAGD yields measurable gains even on large-scale, high-resolution, natural-image generation in a state-of-the-art latent DiT setup, and that its benefits are not limited to small or low-resolution datasets.